-This means that you could possibly have 20 Daisies who might not become fertilized, might not have a calf, and might not produce milk on the farm the coming season.
+This means that you could possibly have 20 Daisies that might not become fertilized, might not have a calf, and might not produce milk on the farm in the coming season.

 Think about that in terms of both milk production and the negative impact on annual productivity volumes (84,000 Lts) based on an average Daisy producing 4,200 litres of milk a year.

 The average size of a dairy herd in New Zealand is about 500 cows.